 Along with this, rumors regarding casting for the production have recently come to light.
 Director Denis Villeneuve’s adaptation of the 1965 best-selling sci-fi novel Dune has found its lead actor in Academy Award nominee Timothée Chalamet.

-Timothée Chalamet in the lead role of chosen one Paul Atreides is joined by Javier Bardem, Rebecca Ferguson, Stellan Skarsgård, Dave Bautista, Charlotte Rampling, Oscar Isaac, Zendaya, Jason Momoa, Josh Brolin, and others.
+Timothée Chalamet, in the lead role of chosen one, Paul Atreides, is joined by Javier Bardem, Rebecca Ferguson, Stellan Skarsgård, Dave Bautista, Charlotte Ramling Oscar Isaac, Zendaya, Jason Momoa, Josh Brolin, and others.

 Of course, one of the most critical questions regarding Villeneuve’s vision is how will it look??
-The art direction of any movie, but especially genre films, goes a long way towards deciding whether its a success or not.
-Costumes, sets, etc. are all of vital importance and contribute a great deal to the feel of a production, and how well it is received by critics and fans.
+The art direction of any movie, but especially genre films, goes a long way towards deciding whether it’s a success or not.
+Costumes, sets, etc., are vital and contribute a great deal to the feel of a product and how well critics and fans receive it.

 Arrival and Blade Runner 2049 director Denis Villeneuve is helming and co-writing the script with Eric Roth and Jon Spaihts.
-The movie will be produced by Villeneuve, Mary Parent, and Cale Boyter, with Brian Herbert, Byron Merritt, Thomas Tull, and Kim Herbert serving as executive producers.
+Villeneuve, Mary Parent, and Cale Boyter, the movie will be produced, with Brian Herbert, Byron Merritt, Thomas Tull, and Kim Herbert serving as executive producers.